 Looking for one of the best deals in Wi-Fi routers?
 The TP-Link Archer A7 may not have an impressive range or the customization options of competitors, but it has parental controls, Quality of Service (QoS) software and a two-year warranty.
-While not top shelf, its performance should be more than adequate for most families, and at $57, the Archer A7's price is a winner.
+This router's performance should be more than adequate for most families, and at $57.99, the Archer A7's price is a winner.
+If you want a bargain, the Archer A7 is one of the best Wi-Fi routers available.

 Small and discrete, the TP-Link Archer A7 can be hidden just about anywhere.
 Not as cool looking as Asus' Blue Cave, the 9.6 x 6.4 x 1.3-inch Archer A7 is, however, 80% smaller and is less than one-quarter the size of Netgear's Nighthawk XR500 Pro Gaming Router.